-If you would like, you can download the forms before you go to the local CDDP or brokerage or you can get them while at the office:
+If you would like, you can download the form before you go to the local CDDP or brokerage or you can get them while at the office:

 Once you are hired by an individual, you will complete a Form W-4 (Employee’s Withholding Allowance Certificate) and I-9 Employment Eligibility Verification.

 To find the closest CDDP, please click here

 To find the closest brokerage, please see the Support Service Brokerage List.

 For information about participating in the online personal support worker orientation, please click here

 Once you are enrolled as a personal support worker, you will also be required to complete a Personal Support Worker eXPRS User Enrollment Form and watch the eXPRS PSW training videos.
 You can find this information online by clicking here